ddnexus/pagy-extras/README.md

 # Pagy Extras

-This gem is integrated in [Pagy](https://github.com/ddnexus/pagy) >= 0.8.0 and has been discontinued.
+This gem has been integrated in [Pagy](https://github.com/ddnexus/pagy) >= 0.8.0 and has been discontinued.

-If your code was using it, remove the gem and convert the code considering the following:
+If your code still use it, please, remove the gem and convert the code considering the following:

 - `Pagy.extras_root.join('whatever')` is gone.
 Now you can use `Pagy.root.join('pagy', 'extras', 'whatever')`
 - The `pagy-extras` gem was loading all the extras.
 Now you require only those you use right in the initializer.
 For example `require 'pagy/extras/bootstrap'` _(see the [initializer_example.rb](https://github.com/ddnexus/pagy/blob/master/lib/pagy/extras/initializer_example.rb))_.